docker/docs/docker-cloud/migration/deregister-swarms.md

 > Proceed with caution
 >
-> Only deregister if you know the details of your Swarm nodes (cloud provider, public hostnames, public IP address, etc.) and you have verified that you can SSH to each node with your private key.
+> Only deregister if you know the details of your Swarm nodes (cloud provider, public DNS names, public IP address, etc.) and you have verified that you can SSH to each node with your private key.
 {: .warning}

 1. Open the Docker Cloud web UI and click **Swarms**.